| Selling Q & A Business owners have

 firms specializing in transactions exceeding that

+amount.
 Should I get a valuation and how much

+do they cost?
 A. Yes, get a

 price valuation.
 The cost is really determined by